hungngocphat01/OpenCore-Thinkpad-T430s/README.md

 ## Not tested
 - DisplayPort output (shown in Hackintool but not tested).
 - Intergrated camera (it's broken on my laptop).
-## Generate your own DSDT/SSDT for better compability.
+## Improving compability
+- This OC configuration is not guaranteed to work on your machine out of the box.
+If so, follow below guides on DSDT/SSDT patching for better compability.
 - Dump and patch your own ``DSDT.aml`` as guided [here](https://www.tonymacx86.com/threads/guide-lenovo-thinkpad-t430-clover.229576/).
 Replace the prebuilt ``DSDT.aml`` in ``OC/ACPI`` with yours.
 - Follow Dortania's guide on Ivy Bridge power management fix [here](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#sandy-and-ivy-bridge-power-management).
 Replace the prebuilt ``SSDT-PM.aml`` in ``OC/ACPI`` with yours (the default name of the generated SSDT is ``ssdt.aml``, you'll need to rename it to ``SSDT-PM.aml``).
 - Enable ``USBInjectAll.kext`` in ``config.plist`` and use Hackintool.app to generate your own ``USBPorts.kext``, ``SSDT-EC-USB.aml`` and ``SSDT-UIAC.aml`` (plenty of guides about this are available on Google).
 Put your ``USBPorts.kext`` to ``OC/Kexts`` and the SSDTs into ``OC/ACPI``.
 Finally disable ``USBInjecAll.kext`` like the way you enabled it.